bigomics/omicsplayground-doc/dataprep/samples.rst

 | sample4 |   black    | Switzerland |   65   |
 +---------+------------+-------------+--------+

-Below is a slightly more complicated example from a real study.
+Below is a slightly more complicated samples example from a real in-vitro human study.
 The rows (notact_004,  notact_007) are samples from T lymphocytes activated or not by an antigen.

 +------------+---------------------+-----------+------+-----------+
 |            |       sample        | condition | time | activated |